 The Catholics of the Cyclades

-There are approximately 12,000 Catholics in the Cyclades, or 10 per cent of the 120,000 inhabitants.
-The archipelago is organized as a Roman Catholic ecclesiastical province and has three dioceses.
-The Diocese of Syros and Milos has about 6,800 faithful, mainly in Syros, where they represent a quarter of the island's population.
-The Archdiocese of Naxos, Tinos, Andros and Mykonos has a total of 4,000 Catholics, of whom about 3,000 are in Tinos, i.e. 35% of the island's population, the highest proportion of Catholics in Greece.
+The Cyclades are home to around 12,000 Catholics, or 10% of the 120,000 population.
+The archipelago is organized as a Roman Catholic ecclesiastical province, with three dioceses.
+The diocese of Syros and Milos groups around 6,800 faithful, mainly in Syros, where they account for a quarter of the island's population.
+The archdiocese of Naxos, Tinos, Andros and Mykonos has a Catholic population of 4,000, including around 3,000 in Tinos, representing 35% of the island's population - the highest proportion of Catholics in Greece.
 Finally, some 450 people belong to the diocese of Santorini.
-The Orthodox Church is organized in two metropolises (bishoprics): that of Syros, which covers most of the archipelago, with its seat in the cathedral of St. Nicholas of Ermoupoli, in Syros, and that of Santorini, which also has jurisdiction over Anafi, Ios, Amorgos and the Lesser Cyclades.
+The Orthodox Church, for its part, is organized into two metropolises (bishoprics): that of Syros, which covers most of the archipelago, with its seat at the Cathedral of St. Nicholas of Ermoupoli, in Syros, and that of Santorini, which also has jurisdiction over Anafi, Ios, Amorgos and the Lesser Cyclades.

 Catholic Communities

-The Catholics of the Cyclades live in their own neighbourhoods in the main towns: around the Cathedral of St. John the Baptist (1823) and the Dominican convent of Fira (Santorini), near the co-cathedral of the Presentation of Christ in Naxos or around the Cathedral of St. George in Syros.
+Cycladic Catholics live in their own neighborhoods in the main towns: around the Cathedral of St. John the Baptist (1823) and the Dominican convent in Fira (Santorini), near the Co-Cathedral of the Presentation of Christ in Naxos or around St. George's Cathedral in Syros.
 The latter was founded around 1200 and rebuilt in 1834.
-It is located on the hill of Ano Syros, in Ermoupoli, and faces the Orthodox cathedral of St. Nicholas, which dominates the other hill of the prefecture.
-In Tinos, the Catholics are present in Chora and "own" several villages in the south-east of the island, such as Loutra (35 inhabitants), where the Ursuline convent (1862) traditionally welcomes young girls from good families from all over the country.
-Not far away, Xinara (40 inhabitants) is the second "capital" of the Catholics of the Cyclades after Ermoupoli.
-There is a church and the Cathedral of Our Lady of the Rosary (1870).
+Located on the hill of Ano Syros, in Ermoupoli, it faces the Orthodox cathedral of St. Nicholas, which dominates the other hill in the prefecture.
+In Tinos, Catholics are present in Chora and "own" several villages in the south-east of the island, such as Loutra (pop.
+35), where the Ursuline convent (1862) traditionally welcomes young girls from good families all over the country.
+Not far away, Xinara (pop.
+40) is the second Catholic "capital" of the Cyclades after Ermoupoli.
+It boasts a church and the Cathedral of Our Lady of the Rosary (1870).

 Cohabitation

 The Greek Orthodox, who are in the majority, live in harmony with their Catholic compatriots in the Cyclades.
-In Tinos, there are many mixed villages where both communities have their own church, as in Ktikados, Steni and Kardiani.
-In order not to stand out, the Catholics of the archipelago follow the Byzantine liturgical calendar.
+In Tinos, for example, there are many mixed villages where both communities have their own church, as in Ktikados, Steni and Kardiani.
+So as not to stand out, the archipelago's Catholics follow the Byzantine liturgical calendar.
 They celebrate Easter at the same time as all Greeks, whereas Catholic and Orthodox Easter are often staggered by several weeks.
 However, Catholics are discriminated against.
-They are discredited and sometimes seen as heretics, but less so than Protestants.
-They are still frequently called "Franks" (Frangi), a pejorative term that recalls the difficult period of Latin occupation (Frankokratia) in the Middle Ages.
+They are discredited and sometimes perceived as heretics, though less so than Protestants.
+They are still frequently referred to as "Franks" (Frangi), a pejorative term that recalls the difficult period of Latin occupation (Frankokratia) in the Middle Ages.
 But the main inequality concerns public support: while Orthodox priests are paid as civil servants by the state, Catholic clergy have to fend for themselves and struggle to attract vocations.

 Catholics elsewhere in Greece

-There are about 200,000 Roman Catholics in the country.
-Of these 50,000 are Greek and are concentrated in Athens and the Cyclades.
-There are also communities in Thessaloniki (4,000 people), in the Ionian Islands (3,800), in Crete (3,500), in the Dodecanese (1,500) and in Chios (500).
-Foreigners are mainly present in Athens and come from Poland and the Philippines.
-There are also two Catholic communities which recognise the Pope but whose rites are similar to those of the Orthodox (marriage of priests, worship of icons, etc.).
-First of all, there are about a thousand Armenian Catholics, mainly Greek citizens living in Athens and Thessaloniki.
-And about 6,000 people belong to the Hellenic Greek Catholic Church, founded in the 15th century: mainly Greeks, Ukrainians and Bulgarians, in Athens, Macedonia and the Cyclades.
-This Catholic Church of the Byzantine rite also has faithful in Turkey, but also in Cargese, Corsica, where Greek exiles from the Magne (Peloponnese) settled in the 17th century.
+The country is home to around 200,000 Roman Catholics.
+Of these, 50,000 are Greek, concentrated in Athens and the Cyclades.
+There are also communities in Thessalonica (4,000), the Ionian Islands (3,800), Crete (3,500), the Dodecanese (1,500) and Chios (500).
+Foreigners are mainly present in Athens, and come from Poland and the Philippines.
+There are also two Catholic communities that recognize the Pope, but whose rites are similar to those of the Orthodox (marriage of priests, icon worship, etc.).
+Firstly, there are almost a thousand Armenian Catholics, mainly Greek citizens living in Athens and Thessalonica.
+And around 6,000 belong to the Hellenic Greek Catholic Church, founded in the 15th century: mainly Greeks, Ukrainians and Bulgarians, in Athens, Macedonia and the Cyclades.
+This Byzantine-rite Catholic Church also has members in Turkey, as well as in Cargèse, Corsica, where Greek exiles from Magne (Peloponnese) settled in the 17th century.

 Pilgrimages to Tinos